 The CellarCool cooling system is a specialized refrigeration system designed for one purpose only: to maintain the optimal temperature and humidity levels conducive to the proper storage and aging of fine wines.
-This system produces minimal incellar noise and has the most lenient exhaust requirements.
-An exterior housing is required for outdoor condensing unit installations.
+This system produces minimal in-cellar noise and has the most lenient exhaust requirements.